Turning Real Estate Leads into Loyal Clients

 Call notes and timing

-• Send the promised value piece within one hour after the call or text while interest is still high.
+• Send the promised value piece while interest is still high.

-• Reference one detail they shared such as kids, pets, work schedule, or a specific street they like.
+• Reference one detail they shared, such as pets, kids, timing, work schedule, or a specific street they like.

-• Schedule a follow-up task two days later to ask what questions came up after they viewed the numbers.
+• Schedule a follow-up task two days later to ask what questions came up after they reviewed the numbers.

 Tie this script to value content such as a market update email or a short screen recording that shows your thought process.
 Make the next action an easy reply instead of a long appointment.